mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Wouldn't it be wonderful if your business' capacity perfectly matched your customers' needs?
 Your employees would fulfill every order and satisfy every support request while working exactly 40 hours per week.
 They'd never feel overworked nor underworked, and there'd be no idle time.

 In practice, that would be a terrible system.
-Running at 100% utilization means you have no margin for error.
+Running at 100% utilization would mean you have no margin for error.
 Ordinary occurences like a bump in sales or an employee taking a vacation would immediately overwhelm you.

 I aim for everyone at TinyPilot to run at around 50% capacity.
 That is, a balance of 50% reactive work and 50% proactive work.
 For some roles, the balance isn't quite 50/50, but it's a good rule of thumb.